latoyawenzinger/CryptoClustering/README.md

 # CryptoClustering

 This assignment uses two unsupervied machine learning techniques to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
-Both technioques are compared to deteremine if there is an impact of using fewer features to cluster data using KMeans.
+Both techniques are compared to deteremine if there is an impact of using fewer features to cluster data using KMeans. **Technique 2** was used as the optimizimg technique.

 **TECHNIQUE 1**: